-Remember: this is a marathon, not a sprint.
+Remember: learning how to save money on groceries is a marathon, not a sprint.
 Give yourself grace if you end up caving and ordering Dominos at 11 pm.

 We’re looking for a transformed grocery budget and a completely different way of feeding your family as an end result, not perfection every single day along the way.
 Just start, don’t give up, and don’t get upset with yourself.

 Keep taking steps in the right direction.
-Once you learn the skills, you have them for life.
+Once you learn the skills of how to save money on groceries, you have them for life.